vuluc93/simple-check-replace/README.md

-# simple-check-replace README
+# call-openai README

-README for your extension "simple-check-replace".
+README for your extension "call-openai".

 ## Features

-Features of your extension "simple-check-replace".
+Features of your extension "call-openai".